-A shop would remove the sending unit and connect an oil pressure gauge to get an exact reading.
+If your oil light stays on, a shop would remove the oil sending unit and connect an oil pressure gauge to get an exact reading.

 You probably don’t own or have access to a gauge, so your best bet is to try a new oil sending unit.
 They’re pretty cheap, less than $20.
 But you usually need a special socket to swap out the sensors.
 Most auto parts stores will rent the socket.
 Or you can click here to buy one.
 If the oil light goes out and stays out with a new sensor, you’ve found the cause and fixed the problem.